surftemp/netcdf_explorer/README.md

 ## configuration file

-You will need to define a JSON file which maps variables in the input dataset to layers in the generated visualisations
+You will need to define a JSON file or YAML formatted which maps variables in the input dataset to layers in the generated visualisations

-This [commented example configuration file](src/netcdf_explorer/cli/example_layers.json5) should explain how the configuration file works
+This [commented example configuration file](test/example_layers.json5) should explain how the configuration file works

 ## common command line options